mario-aran/boilerplate/README.md

 ## To-do

-- [] add header comment sections to all code files and review comments
+- [] add header comment sections to all code files and review comments.
+Also, replace = for -
 - [] implement refresh-token flow
 - [] finish swagger docs
 - [] add authenticate-with-permission/s middleware and update all tests with permissions